 Though the DA has increased its support in Gauteng and the Eastern Cape, there is still a deficit of trust among black voters, which might make it difficult to significantly increase the party’s support in townships and villages.

 But the DA has been working hard to shed the image of a white organisation wanting to use a black majority to govern, and is pinning its hopes on its first black party leader, Mmusi Maimane.
+However, leadership squabbles that preceded Maimane’s election both as parliamentary and party leader did stabilise the party’s credibility.

 The frontrunner for the mayoral candidacy in Tshwane is Solly Msimanga, a member of the Gauteng provincial legislature, who enjoys some support in Pretoria’s townships.